• Home

 We also received comments such as:

-We are also considering example questions specific to construction sites, so that you can learn "easy Japanese" in a participatory manner that suits your situation.
+We are also thinking of examples specific to construction sites so that you can learn "Plain Japanese" according to your situation.

 We look forward to your participation.